Training Shoes vs. Running Shoes: What’s the Difference?

 Should You Wear Training Shoes or Running Shoes for HIIT?

 High-intensity interval training involves moving in all different directions and often relies heavily on plyometrics.
-Training shoes are designed to stabilise your feet when you move from side to side or land from a jump, so they're much better suited for HIIT workouts than running shoes are.
+Training shoes are designed to stabilize your feet when you move from side to side or land from a jump, so they’re much better suited for HIIT workouts than running shoes are.